Youtube-Data-Analysis/top_200/README.md

 ## <a name="research_questions"></a>Research Questions:

-* Which video category has the largest number of trending videos?
-  *
-* Does that information change based on length, category, and global region?
-  *
-* Are there specific words within the  description that have greater usage?
-Does title formatting matter?
-  *
+* Are videos with disabled comments obtaining more views the none disable comments?

+* Does comment value and views have a correlation together?

-* What are the most common words in trending videos?
+* What is the most frequent occuring bigrams per category?

-  *
+* Does category effect total amount of words?

 [[Back to top](#top)]